hyperium/tonic/examples/helloworld-tutorial.md

 ## Generating Server and Client code

-At the root of your project, create a `build.rs` file and add the following code:
+At the root of your project (not /src), create a `build.rs` file and add the following code:

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {